Before we buy a product or service, we tend to carry out research before we part with our money.

 Case studies allow you to involve your customers directly in your products or services, making them the hero of the story.

-Case studies are a great way to address that your product or service may of had a flaw, but that this was worked upon and resolved.
+Case studies are a great way to address that your product or service may have had a flaw, but that this was worked upon and resolved.

-Not only does this demonstrate a business that strives for a top quality customer experience, it also builds trust and confidence in your organisation.
+Not only does this demonstrate a business that strives for a top-quality customer experience, but it also builds trust and confidence in your organisation.